How I AI: 3 Game-Changing Workflows for Product Managers

 Master context switching, analyze customer feedback, improve your writing, and ace product interviews.

-This week, I was absolutely thrilled to host Amir Klein, an AI PM at monday.com.
+This week, I had a great conversation with Amir Klein, an AI PM at monday.com.
 Amir ranks #4 out of 90 PMs in AI tool usage at his company – and that's after taking two months of paternity leave!

-He’s become so dependent on AI that, as he puts it, he’s “maybe incapable” of doing his job without it, and after diving into his workflows, I completely understand why.
+He’s gotten so used to using AI that, as he puts it, he’s “maybe incapable” of doing his job without it.
+After he walked me through his workflows, I could see exactly what he meant.

-What Amir has mastered is offloading the burden of context switching from his human brain to AI.
-As product managers, we're constantly juggling multiple initiatives, feedback loops, and stakeholder requests.
-Amir has found a solution by setting up independent, fully loaded 'brains' within Claude and ChatGPT, allowing him to hold vast amounts of context and operate with super-human efficiency.
+Amir has figured out how to offload the mental burden of context switching from his brain to AI.
+As product managers, we're constantly juggling multiple projects, feedback loops, and stakeholder requests.
+Amir’s solution is to set up separate, fully-loaded 'brains' within Claude and ChatGPT.
+This lets him hold huge amounts of context for different initiatives and work with a kind of super-human efficiency.

-In this episode, Amir walks us through three AI workflows that have transformed his approach to product management.
-We’ll cover how he builds these 'second brains,' uses AI to scrape and analyze thousands of customer conversations, leverages a custom GPT to refine his writing skills, and even prepares for high-stakes interviews using GPT Voice Mode.
+In our chat, Amir walks us through three AI workflows that have completely changed how he approaches product management.
+We’ll get into how he builds these 'second brains,' uses AI to scrape and analyze thousands of customer conversations, taps a custom GPT to sharpen his writing, and even preps for high-stakes interviews using GPT Voice Mode.

-Amir shares the exact prompts, tools, and processes he uses, offering pragmatic tips that you can implement in your own work right away.
+Amir shares the exact prompts, tools, and processes he uses, offering practical tips that you can start using in your own work right away.

 Workflow 1: Building Your AI-Powered 'Second Brain' for Product Management & Customer Feedback

-One of the biggest challenges for any product manager is managing immense amounts of context across various projects, teams, and feedback channels.
-Amir’s first workflow tackles this head-on by creating dedicated AI 'brains' or project folders in tools like Claude and ChatGPT.
-These 'brains' hold all the relevant documentation, discussions, and insights for a specific initiative, allowing him to quickly recall information and make informed decisions without constant mental heavy lifting.
-This approach is particularly powerful for understanding customer needs and market sentiment.
+One of the biggest headaches for any product manager is keeping track of all the context across different projects, teams, and feedback channels.
+Amir’s first workflow gets right at this problem by creating dedicated AI 'brains' or project folders in tools like Claude and ChatGPT.
+These 'brains' hold all the relevant documents, discussions, and insights for a specific project, which lets him recall information quickly and make good decisions without all the mental heavy lifting.
+The approach is especially useful for understanding what customers need and what the market is saying.

 Step-by-Step: Creating a 'Second Brain' & Scraping Customer Feedback

-Amir's journey into creating an AI 'second brain' began when he was tasked with leading the AI agents initiative at monday.com.
-With countless internal opinions and aspirations, he sought an unbiased voice of reason from external conversations.
-This led him to Reddit – a goldmine of genuine user discussions.
+Amir's journey into creating an AI 'second brain' started when he was put in charge of the AI agents initiative at monday.com.
+Faced with countless internal opinions and ideas, he wanted to find an unbiased source of truth from outside conversations.
+That search led him to Reddit, a goldmine of genuine user discussions.

 1. Initial Context Upload: Laying the Foundation for Your AI Brain

-To begin, Amir feeds his custom GPT projects a foundational set of documents.
-This ensures the AI understands the core mission, product, and goals.
+To get started, Amir feeds his custom GPT projects a foundational set of documents.
+This gives the AI a solid understanding of the core mission, product, and goals.

 "I had my kickoff that I had, um, that my manager did, and I had a couple of pages that like, I, took from our site of like how Monday works and I just.
 Command P it.
 So it's a PDF.
 And put in another classic example of everything is a text and then it, so it has an idea, it knows what Monday is, it knows what in more or less, like what our goal is as a team."

-The "Everything is Text" Mindset: A crucial tip Amir shared, and one I wholeheartedly endorse, is viewing almost any information as text that can be fed into an AI.
-This includes printing web pages (like marketing sites or support pages) as PDFs to upload, or even converting slides into text-readable formats.
-This broadens the scope of what your AI 'brain' can learn from. `
+The "Everything is Text" Mindset: A key tip from Amir, and one I fully agree with, is to think of almost any piece of information as text you can feed into an AI.
+This could mean printing web pages (like marketing sites or support pages) as PDFs to upload, or converting slides into text-readable formats.
+It really broadens the scope of what your AI 'brain' can learn from.

 `